manthanank/learn-angular/README.md

 ### AfterContentInit

-It is called after Angular has fully initialized all content of a directive.
+It is called after Angular has fully initialized the content of a directive.
+It is the perfect place to put any initialization logic that depends on the content.

 ```ts
 import { AfterContentInit, Component } from '@angular/core';